PE

 How are we grouped?

-At the beginning of the year students are initially assessed (as a rough guideline) against the Attainment Levels and placed into sets.
+At the beginning of the year students are initially assessed (as a rough guideline) against the Attainment Levels of the Invasion Games activity and placed into sets.
 At the October half term the sets are reviewed and we continue to do this throughout the year.

 What homework are we expected to do?